satub/satub.github.io/_posts/2016-7-24-One-Flew-Over-the-Regex-Match.md

   + captures `e`, `d`, `l`, `t`, and `e`

 _Great!
 So we captured some letters.
 What of it?_ The point is, when you capture a pattern you can reference back to it and catch a bigger fish.
 Let's take a closer look at the last example: we saw that it matches to any word that has two adjacent identical letters, but how does is do that? `\1` is a __backreference__ to capture group number one in each individual match.
-Therefore, `(\w)\1` looks for two identical word characters in the pattern, regardless of what the exact character is: 'ee', '55', and 'nn' will all be matched.
+Therefore, `(\w)\1` looks for two identical word characters in the pattern, regardless of what the exact character is: `ee`, `55`, and `nn` will all be matched.

 Note that the groups are always numbered from left to right.
 Correct numbering is crucial for any form of successful backreferencing.
 To clarify this issue, you can test both the matched result as well as the captured groups for your expressions on Rubular.
 For example, if you would like to add groups for whatever reason to the last example, eg `\b(\w*)(\w)\1\w*\b`, the code would break as `\1` is now referring to group `(\w*)`.
 To keep your second group in the code, you could either change the reference number to `\2` => `\b(\w*)(\w)\2\w*\b` or mark the first group as non-capture group with `(?:)` => `\b(?:\w*)(\w)\1\w*\b` Voilà, now `(\w)` is again the first captured group!